-Federal Lobbyist- means an individual employed or retained by the University who spends at least 20 percent of his or her time over a three-month period lobbying members of Congress, Congressional staff, and Presidential or other political appointees in the Executive branch, including federal funding agencies, with regard to the formulation, modification, or adoption of federal legislation; the formulation, modification, or adoption of a federal rule, regulation, executive order, or other federal program, policy, or position; or the administration of a federal program or policy.
+FEDERAL LOBBYIST- means an individual employed or retained by the University who spend at least 20 percent of his or her time over six month period lobbying members of Congress, Congressional staff, and Presidential and other political appointees in the Executive branch, including federal funding agencies, with regard to the formulation, modification, or adoption of federal legislation; the formulation, modification, or adoption of a federal rule, regulation, executive order, or other federal program, policy, or position; or the administration of a federal program or policy.

-Federal Lobbying Activities- means Federal Lobbying Contacts (see below) and efforts in support of Lobbying Contacts, including preparation and planning activities, research, and other background work that is intended for use in Lobbying Contacts.
+FEDERAL LOBBYING ACTIVITIES- means Federal Lobbying Contacts (see below) and efforts in support of Lobbying Contacts, including preparation and planning activities, research, and other background work that is intended for use in Lobbying Contacts.

-Federal Lobbying Contact- means any oral or written communication to members of Congress, Congressional staff, or Executive branch officials on behalf of the institution regarding the formulation, modification, or adoption of federal legislation; the formulation, modification, or adoption of a federal rule, regulation, executive order, or other federal program, policy, or position; on the administration of federal program or policy.
+FEDERAL LOBBYING CONTACT- means any oral or written communication to members of Congress, Congressional staff, or Executive branch officials on behalf of the institution regarding the formulation, modification, or adoption of federal legislation; the formulation, modification, or adoption of a federal rule, regulation, executive order, or other federal program, policy, or position; or the administration of federal program or policy.

-A Lobbying Contact includes not only direct contact with federal officials but also includes background research and planning activities intended expressly as preparation for a Lobbying Contact.
+A Lobbying Contact includes not only direct contacts with federal officials, but also includes background research and planning activities intended expressly as preparation for a Lobbying Contact.

 Examples of communications that are NOT considered Federal Lobbying Contacts include:

-- Speeches, articles, or communications made through the mass media - Testimony given before a committee of Congress or submitted in writing for the public record of a hearing of such committee. - Information provided in response to a written or oral request by a federal official - Communication made in response to a notice in the Federal Register soliciting comments from the public - Communications required by subpoena, investigation, or otherwise compelled by law
+• Speeches, articles, or communications made through the mass media

+- Testimony given before a committee of Congress or submitted in writing for the public record of a hearing of such committee. - Information provided in writing in response to a written or oral request by a federal official - Communication made in response to a notice in the Federal Register soliciting comments from the public - Communications required by subpoena, investigation, or otherwise compelled by law